+General expenses merade.
 Sh.

-Karim 300,000

-Hasan 400,000

-Mohamed 280,000

-General expenses include:

-Sh.

-Cash embezzled by cashier .260,000
+Cash embezzled by cashier 260,000

 Office partitioning 420,000

 Partners' medical expenses 800,000

 School fees for partners children 120,000

-01.01.000

-5. Interest on drawings related to Sh.180,000 and Sh.240,000 charged to Hasan and Mohamed on their drawings.
+Interest on drawings related to Sh.180,000 and Sh.240,000 charged to Hasan and Mohamed on their 5. drawings.

-- (i) Adjusted partnership profit or loss for the year ended 31 December 2019.
-(10 marks) - (ii) Distribution schedule of the profit or loss calculated in (c) (i) above.
+Adjusted partnership profit or loss for the year ended 31 December 2019. (i)

+Distribution schedule of the profit or loss calculated in (c) (i) above. (ii)

-(a) Victor Mahugu obtained a personal identification number (PIN) during the year 2019.
-He did not commence his intended business operation.
+QUESTION FIVE Victor Mahugu obtained a personal identification number (PIN) during the year 2019.
+He did not commence his (a) intended business operation.
 He has approached you for an advice on whether he is expected to file any return or not for the financial year 2019.